canonical/vanilla-framework/docs/patterns/buttons.md

 @include vf-p-icons;
 ```

+If you only need a small subset of the icons consider [including them individually](/patterns/icons/#import) to reduce the size of your CSS file.

 For more information see [Customising Vanilla](/customising-vanilla/) in your projects, which includes overrides and importing instructions.

 ### Design